 WO 97 has 5022 Pte Thomas Morton who joined the regiment in February 1896 aged 18 years and six months.
 The T Morton in the photograph looks young enough to be this man.
 Thomas would go on to serve 15 years and 41 days with the regiment before being discharged in March 1911.
 His brother, Titus Morton, was a regular with the 2nd Battalion Royal Scots.

-Nothing in WO 97.
-Possibly related to Frederick Woodland although I have been unable to find a R Woodland listed in the Woodland household on census returns (apart from father Richard who would have been too old to be playing football in the mid 1890s).
+I had not found any record of service in WO 97 although I surmised that this man was possibly related to Frederick Woodland.
+I could not find, however, an R Woodland listed in the Woodland household on census returns (apart from father Richard who would have been too old to be playing football in the mid 1890s).

 Pte F Harrison